-Dr. Steve Kramer is an Associate Professor of Decision Sciences in the H. Wayne Huizenga College of Business at Nova Southeastern University.
+Dr. Steve Kramer is a Professor of Decision Sciences in the H. Wayne Huizenga College of Business at Nova Southeastern University.
 He teaches graduate-level process improvement courses including Quality Management and Process Improvement Methods.
 He also teaches Operation Management in the undergraduate core.

 His research and consulting interests include lean/six sigma, operations management, simulation and modeling.
 He previously was on the faculty of Wake Forest and Loyola University Maryland.

 He has published in Operations Research Letters, International Journal of Applied Decision Science, International Journal of Production Research, Electronic Journal of Business Ethics & Organizational Studies and the Darden School Case Collection.